wayneparrott/three-component/README.md

 # three-component-ts

-Simplifies creation of a three.js scene and rendering logic using TypeScript.
+Simplifies creation of a three.js scene and its rendering logic when using TypeScript.
-Useful in web projects using webpack or similar browser-side packaging tool, simple node projects and Angular projects.

 ## Install